doingandlearning/aoc-2024/readme.md

 Who said regular expression were useless?
 Thought I was going made for part 2 but the input had changed.
 If you know regex this one was pretty straightforward.

 No new Deno features used today - glad that all of the JS/TS knowledge is transferable though.

+## Day 4

+The start of the 2x2 grids - I very rarely use these skills outside of AOC problems these days!

+Wanted to use the debugger and with the Deno extension in VSCode it just worked! 👨‍🍳💋